tmcgilchrist/okra/docs/vim-integration.md

 ## Workitem name completion

-While not strictly related to `okra` it can be handy to complete workitem names from a fixed list.
+While not strictly related to `okra` it can be handy to complete objective names from a fixed list.

 To do so it is possible to rely on the `fzf.vim` plugin: